ejgrimm/garkovify/Deliverables.md

 - Deploy a website showcasing your work
 - Post some examples to Twitter, Instagram, or another social site
-- Make some kind of video and upload it to YouTube
+- Make a video and upload it to YouTube
 - Record a song
-- Hand-make a children's picture book
+- Create your own picture book

 Another way to "publish" your work is to turn your model into a tool that somebody else could use and then make it available, for example through a web front-end.

+You can, of course, delete anything you create once it's no longer needed.
+You can also publish things privately and send me the link if you prefer to work that way.

+Some ideas for data sources:

+- Tweets of all kinds
+- Project Gutenberg and Wikisource for historical texts
+- Wikipedia articles
+- Media pieces about a topic of interest, or written by a particular writer or group of writers